CAC

 • Forensic Interviewers follow the “ChildFirst” protocol for children ages 3-17

-• Multi-session Forensic Interviews are provided for children with severe trauma
+• Multi-session Forensic Interviews are provided for children as developmentally appropriate or if disclosing complex trauma

 • Expert testimony in criminal proceedings

-• Facilitating the Multidisiplinary Care Review meeting to ensure a coordinated response to cases
+• Facilitating the Multidisciplinary Case Review Team meeting to ensure a coordinated response to cases

-When a child has been interviewed at the CAC, they receive follow up services from a CAC Family and Victim Advocate.
+When a child has been interviewed at the CAC, they receive immediate and follow up services from a CAC Family and Victim Advocate.
 This service includes:

 • Meeting with caregivers at the time of the interview to provide information and support